squins/sass-java-tryout/README.md

 The CSS files are compiled to src/main/webapp/stylesheets.

 ## Making changes to scss files without restarting the container
-It is possible to change scss files, and see the changes reflected in the webapp without container restart.
+It is possible to change scss files, and see the changes reflected in the browser without container restart.

+Steps to achieve this:
+* open a seperate console
+* cd sass-java-tryout
+* mvn sass:watch.

+## Other references

 * Learn Sass language concepts.
 Read the [Sass guide](http://Sass-lang.com/guide).
 * Install Compass, read the [Compass install guide](http://compass-style.org/install/).